Why did a brain surgeon, an engineer and a materials scientist visit an old meat marketplace in chilly Melbourne?

 Taking the disease out of mosquito bites

 Mosquito-borne diseases account for millions of deaths each year.
-Perran Ross, a PhD candidate from University of Melbourne, found that a common bacteria species found in 50% of the insect population could be introduced to mosquitos to stop the transmission of viruses like dengue and zika.
-While the Wolbachia bacteria naturally occurs in insects (including some breeds of mosquitos), it strangely doesn’t occur in the mosquitos that pass on disease.
+Perran Ross, a PhD candidate from the University of Melbourne, found that a common bacteria species found in 50% of the insect population could be introduced to mosquitos to stop the transmission of viruses like dengue and zika.
+While the Wolbachia bacteria naturally occurs in insects (including some breeds of mosquitos), it strangely doesn’t occur in the mosquitos that pass on the disease.

 If this sustainable, chemical-free approach does work will wearing insect repellant become a thing of the past?
 According to Perran, “No, they’ll still bite you but they won’t give you dengue.”

 Presenting complex science for impact or as part of your business’s value proposition in a three-minute talk on stage is challenging!
 (Is that an understatement?)
 And it takes a lot of preparation.

 Many audience members I spoke to at IMPACT7 were very impressed by the quality of the speakers.
 Judge for yourself by watching the videos!

 In my opinion, the best innovator pitches had the following attributes:

 - A personal story or analogy to hook the audience in.
 Humans are wired for stories.
 Michelle McIntosh was my standout here; she connected in to the on-ground impact—women facing impending death from bleeding after childbirth; their families grieving the women they’ve lost—and I think this is part of the reason she won the ‘Greatest Potential Impact’ award.